na-na-hi/renget/archive/BulkGuide.md

 Detect

 Aura Abilities:
-Basic Long-Ranged Sensing (Can sense for quite a long distance, but cannot read the more intricate details of auras)
+Long-Ranged Sensing (Can sense for quite a long distance.
+She started out being unable to sense the more intricate details of Auras, but has overcome this issue as of Part 3.)

 Crude Expression (Can aura-boost limbs and moves, although the latter tires her out greatly)